saikojosh/Foval/README.md

 | required | Boolean   | False   | required   |

-## Setting Up Transformers
+## Setting Up Transforms
-Transformers allow you to modify the data in the field both 'before' and 'after' it is validated.
-This is useful for example, if you need to trim whitespace from an email before validating it, and then want to run a custom transformer after validation, to split out the domain portion.
+Transforms allow you to modify the data in the field both 'before' and 'after' it is validated.
+This is useful for example, if you need to trim whitespace from an email before validating it, and then want to run a custom transform after validation.
+Transforms will be run in the order they are added.
 When defining a field you must add transforms inside the 'transforms.before' or 'transforms.after' property.
-Transforms will be run in the order they are added.
+The 'before' transforms will be run before any validation is attempted, and the 'after' transforms will be run after successful validation.

 ### Use The Default Options
-If you just pass 'true' the transform will run with the default options.
+If you just pass 'true' the transform will be run with the default options.
 Please note some transforms have required options.
 ```javascript
 {
   ...